The 10 best playgrounds (by feature) in Orange County may not be the ones you’d expect.

 Best Orange County Playground for Zip Track

-Runner Up: OC Great Park Playgrounds by soccer stadium in Irvine.
+2nd Runner Up: OC Great Park Playgrounds behind the OC Great Park Visitor Center in Irvine.
 This one is also new enough to be smooth and it’s a sit-down version, as well.

 Best OC Playground Entirely Covered in Shade